Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 6. Dean Martin wasn't actually a big fan of parties, despite his reputation and membership in the Pack.
-Not only was he religious and a devout Catholic, he was self-described as shy and ashamed of the way he spoke.
+Not only was he religious and a devout Catholic, but he was also self-described as shy and ashamed of the way he spoke.

-8. Bishop was also insecure about his standing with the Pack, and felt like an outsider.
+8. Bishop was also insecure about his standing with the Pack and felt like an outsider.
 He would constantly wait for an invitation to join the rest of the group when dining.
 His close friend Sinatra once reportedly said, "Goddammit, how long does he have to be with me before he knows he can eat with us?"

 9. The group often performed at the Copa Room in the Sands Hotel in Las Vegas.
-Whenever a member was booked, billboards would hint at surprise appearances of the other members.
+Whenever a member was booked, billboards would hint at the surprise appearances of the other members.

-10. The Rat Pack was known for their association with many famous actresses, including Lauren Bacall, Shirley MacLaine, Marilyn Monroe, Juliette Prowse, and Angie Dickinson.
+10. The Rat Pack was known for its association with many famous actresses, including Lauren Bacall, Shirley MacLaine, Marilyn Monroe, Juliette Prowse, and Angie Dickinson.
 The leading ladies made many appearances in the Rat Pack films.
 Frank Sinatra even had romantic relationships with Prowse and Dickinson.